nopnop/homy/STORE.md

 Transform your new tab page into a stylish periodic table for your most-used bookmarks.
+Open-source and privacy-focused.

 ## Features